TAU-FASTLab/CHARM/UC5/IoT Agent Version 1/README.md

 ## Starting Containers Using Docker Compose file (option 2)
 ## This option is recommended when you you want to use PostgreSQL and Cygnus.

+### Note: Change username and password accordingly in Postgres and Cygnus in the give docker-compose.yml then follow these steps:

 Step 1: Run this in the terminal
 ```
 docker compose up -d